Aker Stadion: History

-The stadium was inaugurated on 18 April 1998, when the stadium was officially opened by Prime Minister and Molde-fan Kjell Magne Bondevik.
+The stadium was inaugurated on 18 April 1998, when the stadium was officially opened by Prime Minister and Molde fan Kjell Magne Bondevik.
 In the opening match, Molde beat Lillestrøm 4–0 in their first home game of the season, attracting 13,010 spectators.
-During the season, this was the match in the country with the most spectators not hosted at Rosenborg's home ground Lerkendal.
+During the season, this was the match in the country with the most spectators not hosted at Rosenborg's home ground, Lerkendal.
 On 27 May, the arena hosted its first international match, with Norway beating Saudi Arabia 6–0 in a 1998 World Cup friendly.
 On 11 August, CSKA Sofia visited Molde for the second qualifying round of the UEFA Cup, for which Molde failed to qualify.
-The all-time spectator record was set on 26 September, when Molde hosted Rosenborg BK in front of 13,308 people.
+The all-time spectator record was set on 26 September, when Molde hosted Rosenborg in front of 13,308 people.

-During the fall of 1999, Molde played two qualification games for UEFA Champions League at the stadium.
+During the fall of 1999, Molde played two qualification games for the UEFA Champions League at the stadium.
 Following the aggregated victories over CSKA Moscow and Mallorca, Molde qualified for the group stage, where they played Real Madrid, Porto and Olympiacos.
-Following entry into Champions League, the stadium was converted to an all-seater, with seats being installed on the lower sections of the short end stands.
-The reduced the attendance capacity permanently, because the club chose to not remove the seats afterwards.
+Following entry into the Champions League, the stadium was converted to an all-seater, with seats being installed on the lower sections of the short end stands.
+They reduced the attendance capacity permanently because the club chose to not remove the seats afterwards.

-In 2006, an agreement was made where Røkke's company Aker became the stadium name sponsor, with the stadium being renamed Aker stadion.
+In 2006, an agreement was made where Røkke's company Aker became the stadium name sponsor, with the stadium being renamed Aker Stadion.
 The same season, the club was relegated to the First Division, where the team played in 2007.
 Despite the relegation, average attendance increased, and Molde won the league.
 Since 2008, the team has again played in the top flight.